tahmid-chowdhury/SOFE3650U-assignment1/README.md

 ## UML Diagram
 ![A UML diagram of our design](https://github.com/tahmid-chowdhury/SOFE3650U-assignment1/blob/main/UML.png)

+## UML Diagram Description

+- Here, we have the GroceryProductFactory acting as the interface, where we create the class for the products.
+- Apple factory, orange factory ,etc.. implements on the GroceryProductFactory interface.
+- Now, our Apple.java, Banana.java files reads the data from our database.txt file, which is further extended by the GroceryProduct class where we get the prices for the products.

 ## Structure of Repository
 > A brief description of the structure of our repository (i.e. what the folders contain)
 - The **['root'](https://github.com/tahmid-chowdhury/SOFE3650U-assignment1/tree/main)** folder contains the **['source'](https://github.com/tahmid-chowdhury/SOFE3650U-assignment1/tree/main/source)** and **['test'](https://github.com/tahmid-chowdhury/SOFE3650U-assignment1/tree/main/test)** folders, as well as the **['README.md'](https://github.com/tahmid-chowdhury/SOFE3650U-assignment1/blob/main/README.md)** and **['UML.png'](https://github.com/tahmid-chowdhury/SOFE3650U-assignment1/blob/main/UML.png)** files